 Sony X900H – The only full HDMI 2.1 tv from sony..

 The initial news was which is dumb that the company behind PS5 is not adding HDMI 2.1 into their tv’s.
 However, later, sony clarified that X900H is HDMI 2.1 compatible.
-What’s even dumber is PS5 is released this year with 4k@120hz support and no HDMI 2.1 ports on all their TVs.
+What’s even dumber is PS5 is released this year with 4k@120hz support and saying no HDMI 2.1 ports on all their TVs is absurd.

 We’ve also Z8H, with the HDMI 2.1 connectors 8K@60Hz or 4K@120Hz signals, can be transmitted.
 One of the connectors also has the HDMI eARC function.
 It is unclear whether the Z8H will receive an update for ALLM and VRR.

-However, the X900H might be the trump card of sony for the upcoming ps5 with full HDMI 2.1 range, and ALLM and VRR will be released as an update later.
+However, the X900H is the trump card of sony for the ps5 with full HDMI 2.1 range, and ALLM and VRR will be released as an update later.

 That’s it, folks!
 This is it.
 We’ll add if any new one comes out of nowhere, which is very unlikely because the best are shown at CES and new ones are likely next year 2021.
 Also, it’s worth mentioning that most game developers aren’t even thinking about 4k at 120 FPS.
 They even struggle to get 4K 60fps and not to drop fps.
 120FPS is far far away.
 So, yeah we hope that this short guide will help you when buying the next tv.